Samsung Experience Home Missing Icons/Widgets (Fix)

 Remove “Draw over other apps,” accessibility overlays, and aggressive battery optimizations from suspicious apps.
 Then retest the home screen.

-Factory reset is a reset of everything and should only be done after you confirm the launcher state cannot be fixed with safer steps.
+Factory reset clears everything and should only be done after you confirm the launcher state cannot be fixed with safer steps.
 Always backup.
 Always use official instructions.
 Never rely on random “one click” tools.

 Scenario A: Missing icons after installing a theme

-Revert to stock theme and remove icon packs.
+Revert to the stock theme and remove icon packs.
 Do not leave multiple theme layers installed.

 Scenario B: Widgets vanish after updates